nostd-rs/nostd/README.md

 `nostd` aims to help port code written for `std` to `no_std` with minimal changes, often requiring only a replacement of `std::` with `nostd::`.

+> [!WARNING]
-However, please note that a successful build does not guarantee that the code will work as expected.
-Exercise caution and thoroughly test your application before using it in production.
+> A successful build does not guarantee that the code will work as expected.
+> Exercise caution and thoroughly test your application before using it in
+> production.

 ## Features